SydneyBioX/BiocAsia2020CiteFuse/README.md

 * Reason about complex biological systems
 * Grasp the complexity of analyzing biological data where two or more modalities are captured
-* Undersatnd the concept of multi-modal analysis of single-cell data
+* Understand the concept of multi-modal analysis of single-cell data

 ### Learning objectives